US and English-Canadian Transcripts

-- Transcripts must be sent to OTCAS from all US and English-speaking Canadian institutions you listed in the Colleges Attended section of your application, even if the courses later transferred to another institution.
+- Transcripts must be sent to OTCAS from all US and English-speaking Canadian institutions you listed in the Colleges Attended section of your application, even if the courses later transferred to another institution or you were dismissed from the institution for any reason.
 We cannot process your application without receiving all of your transcripts.

 - Do not send foreign transcripts (non-US/non-English-Canadian).
 This includes transcripts from Caribbean and French-Canadian schools.
 We cannot accept these documents and they will be destroyed.
 See the Foreign and French-Canadian Transcripts section for more details.

 - Transcripts must be original.
 Transcripts that are photocopied, faxed, on file at a career center or Interfolio, etc. are not accepted.